andrewaddo/awsbaseline/content/security/checklist/_index.md

 ## Introduction

 The goal of the minimum security baseline is to ensure key AWS Security Services and configuration settings are being enabled and leveraged.
 Many of the controls below can be applied at an AWS account level or "platform" level.
-AWS Service specific security controls (Redshift, EMR, S3, RDS for example) should also be considered as part of your archiecture design review.
+AWS Service specific security controls ([Redshift](https://aws.amazon.com/redshift/), [EMR] (https://aws.amazon.com/emr/#:~:text=Amazon%20EMR%20is%20the%20industry,%2C%20Apache%20Hudi%2C%20and%20Presto.), [S3] (https://aws.amazon.com/s3/), [RDS] (https://aws.amazon.com/rds/) for example) should also be considered as part of your archiecture design review.

 [Review the AWS Security Documentation for service specific configurations.](https://docs.aws.amazon.com/security/)

 ## Asset Management

-Control Objective: Ensure accurate inventory of all AWS accounts, systems, and resoruces to inform the security team to ensure completeness of security coverage.
+Objective: Ensure accurate inventory of all AWS accounts, systems, and resourcess to inform the security team to ensure completeness of security coverage.

 * All accounts must have accurate account contact information (billing, operations, security)
-* All accounts must be enrolled in the AWS Organization structure for centralized management
+* All accounts must be enrolled in the [AWS Organization] (https://www.awsbaseline.com/security/organizations/) structure for centralized management
-* Enable AWS Config for inventory management
+* Enable [AWS Config] (https://www.awsbaseline.com/security/compliance/) for inventory management
-* Use AWS Systems Manager Inventory to inventory software and applications
+* Use [AWS Systems Manager Inventory] (https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-inventory.html) to inventory software and applications.
+You can watch these Inventory Services [1] (https://www.youtube.com/watch?v=z4n3Oh1MJDQ) and [2] (https://www.youtube.com/watch?v=0GgSTttRENU) videos to understand more.

 ## Identity & Access Management

-Control Objective: Ensure only authenticated and authorised individuals have the ability to interact with AWS resources.
+Objective: Ensure only authenticated and authorised individuals have the ability to interact with AWS resources.

-* First choice should be to federate identity and not use AWS IAM users (AWS SSO, Third-Party (Okta, Ping Identity) or On-Premises Identity Provider)
+* First choice should be to [federate identity] (https://aws.amazon.com/identity/federation/) and not use AWS IAM users (AWS SSO, Third-Party (Okta, Ping Identity) or On-Premises Identity Provider)
 * All console access must have multi-factor authentication enforced
 * Strong password policy must be enforced
 * Long term access keys should be replaced with temporary credentials (IAM Assume Role)